 3. A third major project is examining the effect of ultraviolet radiation on food webs and the biogeochemisrty of P and N in lakes.
 An adjacent study is investigating the effect of climate on the long-term carbon cycle in lakes.

 3. A final project is examining the effect of climate change (drought) on Prairie lake ecosystems.

 Additional areas of longstanding research include the development of methods for the estimation of nutrients at picomolar concentrations (e.g., P), and the factors (e.g., food web structure, temperature, stoichiometry, pH, and salinity) that affect the cycling efficiency of elements in food webs.

 The Global Institute of Water Security (GIWS), The National Hydrology Research Centre (NHRC), The Canadian Wildlife Service (CWS), The Canadian National Synchrotron Facility, Centre for Toxicology and a variety of radioisotope and stable isotope laboratories are all located on the University of Saskatchewan campus.
-In addition, the Biology Department operates a field station at the Emma Lake Kenderdine Campus

 Sampling Trappers Lake